-The company categorises risks across eight principal risk categories which have both internal and external drivers.
-This reduction from previous years where 12 principal risks were reported ensures continued focus on key exposures and supports the corporate priority of simplifying how the Aberdeen Group thinks about and manages its business.
+The company categorises risks across fewer principal risk categories in the current year which have both internal and external drivers.
+This simplification ensures continued focus on key exposures and supports the corporate priority of simplifying how the Aberdeen Group thinks about and manages its business.